Charles Brink: Education and early career

 In 1907, Brink, then Karl Oskar Levy, was born into a secular Jewish family in Charlottenburg.
 His father, Arthur, was a legal professional who, in 1922, was appointed a notary.
 He attended the Lessing-Gymnasium in Berlin-Wedding, where he excelled more in the study of German literature and Philosophy than in the Classical languages.
 In 1925, he enrolled at Humboldt University of Berlin (known as Friedrich Whillhelm University at the time) to study Classical Philology under some of the most influential scholars of the time, including Werner Jaeger, Ulrich von Wilamowitz-Moellendorff and Eduard Norden.
-During a visit to Oriel College, Oxford, in 1928, Brink had the opportunity to familiarise himself with the British academia and the work of A.E.
-Housman.
+During a visit to Oriel College, Oxford, in 1928, Brink had the opportunity to familiarise himself with the British academia and the work of A. E. Housman.
 He obtained his doctorate in 1933 with a dissertation entitled Stil und Form der pseudaristotelischen Magna moralia.
 For the next five years he worked on the staff of the Thesaurus Linguae Latinae in Munich.

 Oxford, St. Andrews and Liverpool

 In the aftermath of Adolf Hitler's seizure of power, Brink began to seek employment outside of Germany.
 Aided by W. D. Ross, he was able to secure a position with the Oxford Latin Dictionary and relocated to Oxford in 1938.
 In June 1940, Brink and his family were interned at Peel, Isle of Man, because of their German descent.
 After his release, he started working as a classics tutor at Magdalen College, Oxford, and later acted as classics master for the affiliated Magdalen College School.
-It was during his time at Oxford the he met Daphne Hope Harvey, whom he married in 1942.
+It was during his time at Oxford that he met Daphne Hope Harvey, whom he married in 1942.
 They had three sons.

 In 1948, Brink accompanied fellow Oxford classicist T. E. Wright to an appointment at the University of St. Andrews.
 During his time in Scotland, his reputation as a classical scholar in Britain was much furthered by articles on Tacitus.
 He also began work on an edition of the philosophical works of Cicero.
 In 1951, Brink was appointed to the chair of Latin at the University of Liverpool.
 Though his tenure was to be a short one, he fostered a friendship with F. W. Walbank centred around the study of Polybius.